 African American Donors and African American Communities Invest More Than $40 Million Dollars in Democratic Presidential Candidates in 2019

-Bernie Sanders has raised $10.5 Million dollars from the African American community.
-Closest rivals were Sen. Elizabeth Warren and Mayor Pete Buttigieg with $6.8 Million and $6.0 Million respectively.
-Vice-President Joe Biden raised $3.6 Million dollars.
+Bernie Sanders has raised $10.5 million from the African American community.
+Closest rivals were Sen. Elizabeth Warren and Mayor Pete Buttigieg with $6.8 million and $6.0 million respectively.
+Vice President Joe Biden raised $3.6 million.

 Plus Three in partnership with The Collective PAC analyzed the ActBlue Data file to identify African American donors using the Frequently Occurring Surnames in the 2010 Census report and based on U.S. Census Track data for African American propensity based on geography.
 We analyzed 13,017,593 contributions totaling $316,061,191 to Democratic Presidential Candidates in calendar year 2019 to find out what campaigns African Americans are investing in this cycle.

 Our analysis of the 2019 end-year report from ActBlue found that African Americans contributed an estimated $40,848,906.22, from 1,941,271 contributions, averaging $21.03 per donation through December 31, 2019.

 Plus Three analysis shows that African Americans continue to solidify their place among the ranks of core Democratic party activists.
 African Americans have always been the backbone of the Democratic Party given their record of high voter turnout in Presidential elections and now for the first time we can report their record level of political contributions.

 The African American share of all Democratic giving is comparable to the share of Latino giving to like candidates.
 Combined African American and Latino donors have donated over $68 million dollars to Democratic presidential candidates this cycle.
 Together, African American and Latino donors make up a critical source of funding to campaigns across the country from the race for U.S. President all the way down to state and local races.